MonashDataFluency/python-ecology-lesson/_episodes/01-starting-with-data.md

     - "Create simple plots."
 ---

-# Working With Pandas DataFrames in Python
+# Working With Pandas DataFrames

 We can automate the process of performing data manipulations in Python.
 It's efficient to spend time building the code to perform these tasks because once it's built, we can use it